-Area attractions include several guest ranches, thetowering Marble Range south of the park, and Gang Ranch country.
-Visitors canalso travel along the Jesmond Loop, by continuing past Big Bar Lake ProvincialPark, and eventually connecting with Highway 97 by way of the Jesmond and KellyLake Roads.
+Area attractions include several guest ranches and the historical Gang Ranch.
+Visitors can also travel along the Jesmond Loop by continuing past Big Bar Lake Park, and eventually connecting with Highway 97 by way of the Jesmond and Kelly Lake Roads.
 This scenic drive passes by Little Big Bar Lake and the historic townsite of Jesmond.
-This is the site of the OK Corral, one of the oldest ranches in thearea - is situated.
-The loop also accesses the Jesmond fire lookout by wayof a narrow four-wheel drive road, from which visitors can enjoy panoramicviews of the surrounding landscape, including Marble Range and Edge Hills ProvincialParks.
-Big Bar Lake Park and the surrounding country provide a beautiful settingfor a summer holiday.
+This is the site of the OK Corral, one of the oldest ranches in the area.
+The loop also accesses the Jesmond fire lookout by way of a narrow four-wheel drive road, from which visitors can enjoy panoramic views of the surrounding landscape, including Marble Range and Edge Hills Parks.

-Reserveable, vehicle accessible campsites (with the exception of group sites) must be reserved through the Camping reservation system.
+Vehicle-accessible campsites (with the exception of group sites) can be reserved through the Camping reservation system.
 First come, first served sites are also available.

-There are two vehicle accessible campgrounds in this park – Lakeside Campground and the Upper Campground.
+There are two vehicle-accessible campgrounds in this park.
+Lakeside Campground and the Upper Campground.

 The Lakeside Campground consists of 27 sites that overlook the lake.
 There are 10 high density sites that can accommodate large rigs.
 There is also 1 pull through site at this campground and parking for extra vehicles is available in the park but not on the sites.